duncanvanzyl/hass-weather-clothing/README.md

     - temperature > 20
     ```
 - Pants: This is a set of outerwear worn on your legs.
-    The selectors this matches to are:
+    The conditions this matches are:
     ```yaml
     "Snow Pants":
     - temperature < -2